MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/block-download-tmr-files.md

  The following parameters can be used with this cmdlet to fine-tune it.

-  `-ExcludedBlockDownloadGroupIds <comma separated security group ids>` Exempts users from the mentioned security groups from this policy and they can fully download any meeting recording files for the organization.
+  `-ExcludedBlockDownloadGroupIds <comma separated security group ids>`

+  This parameter exempts users from security groups from this policy so that they can fully download any meeting recording files of the organization.

 ## App impact